Willmo3/NetLib/readme.md

 ## Usage

-Because TLA+ is not a standard programming language, models cannot simply be imported.
-Instead, to use NetLib, one must define a *parallel composition* of their model with NetLib.
+Because TLA+ is not a standard programming language, NetLib cannot be used via some simple import statement.
+Instead, one must define a *parallel composition* of their model with NetLib.
 For an example of this, please view our testing files.

 ### Required Variables
 - Delta: the maximum time bound between network communication.
 This is treated as a constant.